One of our family’s favorite main dishes is pizza, and there’s nothing like basil pesto on a sourdough pizza crust!

 This is a recipe that requires some thinking ahead since you soak your bread overnight.
 I do like thinking ahead the night before and putting my pizza dough together early.
 I do it right after dinnertime the night before when I am cleaning up.
 When I get to fixing dinner the next day, it really does make me feel like it’s not a whole lot of work because so much has been done the night before.

 The Verdict: I love the flexibility of sourdough!
 Go here to read about how to make the classic sourdough bread.
 We love this recipe and use it often to make bread sticks and calzones, too.
 This pizza is my favorite main dish with the basil pesto on it!!

 As an aside, last week I was able to meet another blogger for lunch, Serena, from Serena Bakes Simply From Scratch.
 So fun to meet and talk with another food blogger!
 Check her out for more recipe ideas!
-I made this recipe for the lunch, but in calzone form, and also made this recipe into bread sticks.
-I don’t want to share the bread sticks until I can get them prettier though.
+I made this recipe for the lunch, but in calzone form, and also made this recipe into bread sticks. **Updated 3/14.

 Want other sourdough ideas?

 How about Crock-pot Sourdough Caprese Pizza?